 - Love it

 The goal is to tighten the bond with your customer and move them from one stage to the next.
-In a later chapter, I will show you how to use brand funnel data, the voice of the customer, and market dynamics to determine where your brand sits on the brand love curve.
+I will show you how to use brand funnel data, the voice of the customer, and market dynamics to determine where your brand sits on the brand love curve.
 I will outline clear game plans for each stage.

 3. Regarding the competitive strategy, you must choose from one of four different types of competitive situations you find your brand operating within: